Fleet, Hampshire: The Harlington

 The Harlington, also known as (The) Harlington Centre or Fleet Civic Centre, situated between Fleet Road and Harlington Way, is the two-storey civic centre in the town centre.
 Next to Fleet Library, the centre serves as a venue for arts and entertainment, as well as community functions.
 It consists of an auditorium, a dance studio, a function room and a bar.

 In 1956, Fleet Carnival for fundraising was revived for a new civic centre.
 It was built in 1972 as a civic complex, offering meeting rooms, offices, and a main hall, with a library separate library building.
 Following a fire that destroyed the roof in May 1991, the centre was renovated in 1993 and integrated with the library building.
 The new name, The Harlington Centre, was chosen as the result of a local competition.
-The civic centre, together with Fleet Library, was reopened in 1 November 1994, with two single-storey extensions added for Fleet Phoenix and the Royal Voluntary Service.
+The civic centre, together with Fleet Library, was reopened on 1 November 1994, with two single-storey extensions added for Fleet Phoenix and the Royal Voluntary Service.
 In 1997, a small split-level gymnasium was added.
 Fleet Town Council took over management from Hart District Council under a short-term lease in 2010 and secured a 99-year long-term lease in March 2025.
 The centre was rebranded as The Harlington and refocused on entertainment and community activities.
 However, the centre has struggled with building defects and keeping up to modern standards.
 Various renovation proposals are under review as of 2025.